wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/finance-unified-customer-profile/includes/4-edit-details.md

 ## Task 2: Add, edit, and delete a group

-In this task, you will create a new group, edit its group members and group financial holdings, and then you will delete it.
+In this task, you'll create a new group, edit its group members and group financial holdings, and then you'll delete it.

-1. In the Unified customer profile view that you have been working with, select the **Connections** tab.
+1. In the Unified customer profile view that you've been working with, select the **Connections** tab.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Connections tab.](../media/connections-tab.png)](../media/connections-tab.png#lightbox)